rdriscoll/navitas/README.md

 The same code runs in each processor.
 On boot the program looks for a file in "//NVRAM//Navitas//" that ends with " system config.json", so load a config file into that directory, e.g., "//NVRAM//Navitas//Navitas 1.01 (1.06) System config.json".

-Whean adding a new processor, find a config fiel that is similar to the one you need and modify that, there is no documentation on the config file so you'll have to figure it out.
+Whean adding a new processor, find a config file that is similar to the one you need and modify that, there is no documentation on the config file so you'll have to figure it out by looking at existing configs.

 A processor can be of any type including "RMC3", "RMC4", "CP3", "CP4", "DMPS3-200", "DMPS3-300".
 A processor will support room joins, there are example config files in the repo.